Accessing your Medical Records

 Our practice routinely makes information available to the public in relation to its functions and activities.
 Under the Freedom of Information Act 2000, general practices are now officially required to adopt and maintain a scheme, which makes information they hold available.
 The Act asserts the right of individuals to obtain access to official information to the greatest extent possible, consistent with the public interest and the need to protect legitimate confidential information.

 This does not include information about individual patients, members of our staff or other individuals.
-Individuals already have the right of access to information about themselves under the Data Protection Act 1998.
-You are also entitled to request information about the practice under the NHS Openness Code 1995.
+Individuals already have the right of access to information about themselves under the Data Protection Act 2018.

 Accessing Practice Services